redfoxofwealden/antonov-battleship-game/README.md

 ## About Antonov Battleships

 Antonov Battleships is a single player game played between you, the user, and the computer.
-The objective is to sink to all of the computer\'s ships first before the computer sinks all of yours.
+The objective is to sink all of the computer\'s ships first before the computer sinks all of yours.
 You can choose to play with any size board from 5 by 5 to 8 by 8.
 The number ships the board has varies from 5, 7, 9 and 12 ships depending on the size of board.
 All the ships are placed at random on the board.

 The game is aimed at users who have some spare time and want to while away their time.